Bilmem2/ACMG_Assistant/TECHNICAL_IMPLEMENTATION_REPORT.md

 ---

-*This technical report is provided to support transparency, reproducibility, and academic validation of automated variant classification methodologies.
-We encourage peer review, independent validation, and collaborative improvement of these methods for the benefit of the clinical genetics community.*
+*This technical report is provided to support transparency, reproducibility, and academic validation of automated variant classification methodologies.*